 You may take medicine to control your pain.

 When you can return to work or play sports will depend on what your surgery involved.
 It can range from 1 week to several months.

 Physical therapy may help you regain motion and strength in your shoulder.
 The length of therapy will depend on what was done during your surgery.

 While many people think of the shoulder as a single joint, it is actually made up of two joints: the acromioclavicular joint, where the acromion of the shoulder blade and the collarbone (clavicle) meet, and the glenohumeral joint, where the head of the humerus (the upper bone in the arm) meets the glenoid, the cup-like portion of the scapula.

 There is also potential space (the subacromial space) between the acromion and rotator cuff tendon.
 Injuries to the shoulder may occur in either joint or in the soft tissues that support and stabilize it.

-SLAP (Superior Labrum Anterior Posterior) lesion which affects the labrum, a rim of cartilage that surrounds the glenoid, was detected in the mid-1980s during arthroscopic evaluations.
+SLAP (Superior Labrum Anterior-Posterior) lesion which affects the labrum, a rim of cartilage that surrounds the glenoid, was detected in the mid-1980s during arthroscopic evaluations.
 This painful condition can also be treated arthroscopically.
 As with diagnostic evaluations, therapeutic applications of arthroscopy can remove the need for large incisions.
 Early treatment attempts focused on repairs of the labrum.
-Labral tears are just one injury that contribute to shoulder instability, a condition which can lead to subluxation (partial dislocation) or dislocation of the shoulder.
+Labral tears are just one injury that contributes to shoulder instability, a condition that can lead to subluxation (partial dislocation) or dislocation of the shoulder.

 Arthroscopy often results in less pain and stiffness, fewer complications, a shorter (if any) hospital stay, and faster recovery than open surgery.